rohanmaddamsetti/AR-gene-plasmid-analysis/README.md

 python tabulate-proteins-in-clinical-genomes.py

 This script makes the following files:
 ../results/Duke-ESBL-all-proteins.csv
 ../results/Duke-ESBL-duplicate-proteins.csv
 ../results/BARNARDS-all-proteins.csv
 ../results/BARNARDS-duplicate-proteins.csv
 ../results/Mahmud2022-all-proteins.csv
 ../results/Mahmud2022-duplicate-proteins.csv
 ../results/Hawkey2022-all-proteins.csv
 ../results/Hawkey2022-duplicate-proteins.csv

+Now run the following script to analyze plasmid copy number in the dataset from Hawkey et al. (2022).

+python plasmid-copy-number-pipeline.py

+This script requires kallisto to be available from the command-line.
+It generates the following files used by ARG-duplications.R:
+../results/Hawkey2022_ARG_copy_numbers.csv
+../results/Hawkey2022_chromosome_plasmid_copy_numbers.csv

-### Now, all the data analysis in ARG-duplications.R should run.
+### Finally -- now, all the data analysis in ARG-duplications.R should run.

 ### Analysis of transposases associated with duplicated ARGs.